 What do National Geographic, Watford and ALDI Lancaster have in Common ?
 All were built on innovation developed in Lancaster 🙂

 Today was a great event in Lancaster’s long and exciting history – ALDI has opened a new store about 2 minutes walk from our head office in the White Cross Business Park in Lancaster.
-As well as an excuse to go and browse DIY hardware in the middle isle whilst shopping for a schnitzel snack, it’s worth considering for a moment a little bit of relatively unknown history of the site – formerly Queens Mill owned by Storeys of Lancaster (aka Storey Brothers and Co) – and how innovation and discoveries there changed the world and Watford !!!
+As well as an excuse to go and browse DIY hardware in the middle isle whilst shopping for a snack, it’s worth considering for a moment a little bit of relatively unknown history of the site – the birthplace of commercial rotogravure printing – and how innovation and discoveries there changed the world and Watford !!!

-Today rotogravure still is used to print high quality imagery in magazines and newspapers, including high quality prints such as National Geographic, but the industrial process used is virtually similar to that invented in Lancaster over 125 years ago.
-So when browsing ALDI Lancaster, if you pick up a magazine in store, remember that the printing process used to make it was invented there !
+Today rotogravure still is used to print high quality, high quantity imagery that require an “intaglio” premium quality or raised ink “feel”.
+However the core industrial process used is virtually similar to that invented in Lancaster over 125 years ago.
+So when browsing ALDI Lancaster, if you pick up a magazine in-store looking at great photos of the middle isle gadget, pay with cash and feel the raised printed graphics on the banknote or show your passport as ID, remember that the printing process used to make all those items was invented there over 125 years ago !!!

-The moral of the story is never underestimate the value of innovation, and in particular how a small team of innovators can change the world !!!
-Had the Storey Brothers and Klíč patented their invention instead of keeping it a risky trade secret, maybe Lancaster would be a different place today – and so might Watford – but maybe we wouldn’t have a new ALDI in Lancaster 2 minutes walk from Milliamp !
+The value of innovation can never be underestimated, and in particular a small team of inventors can change the world !!!
+Had the Storey Brothers and Klíč thoroughly patented their invention globally instead of keeping it a risky trade secret, maybe Lancaster would be a different place today – and so might Watford – but maybe we wouldn’t have a new ALDI in Lancaster 2 minutes walk from Milliamp !

 Here at Milliamp Technologies we are an innovation focused technology design and manufacture company and always aim to assist our customers in protecting their intellectual property as robustly as possible.
 In addition to our electronics and firmware design services, we are able to provide a number of advisory services including patent guidance/signposting and IP protection expertise including robust hardware and software anti-cloning mechanisms and reverse engineering countermeasures to ensure that your development can be commercialised to its fullest potential !!!